Rans4ckeR/CipherPunk/README.md

 Available as a standalone Windows application ([UI](#cipherpunkui)) and as a NuGet package ([API](#cipherpunk-1)).

-Note: not all applications use Schannel, most browsers for example require seperate configuration.
+Note: not all applications use Schannel, most browsers for example require separate configuration.

 ## CipherPunk.UI
 A Windows .NET WPF application for x86, x64 and ARM64.